Fenlon37/exploratory-data-analysis---the-manufacturing-process414/README.md

 #### Failure Analysis
 1. Compute operating ranges for key metrics like air temperature, torque, and tool wear.
 2. Investigate failure causes and identify high-risk operating conditions.
+#### Overview
+- Please see the EDA notebook file for an overview of the project and the reasoning behind the coding decisions.

 ## File structure
 TO BE FINALISED